rubenzuurman/python-script-analyser/doc/readme.md

     - Notify the user when a function is never called.
     - Notify the user when a refenced variable is either not defined or 'out of scope'.
 This doesn't give an error but sometimes leads to undesired behaviour.
 This is the primary function of the program.
     - Notify the user of inconsistent indentation.
+    - Notify the user of usage of global variables without using 'global \<variable\>' in the function.